luminous-foundation/Rainbow/README.md

 Currently the only way to contribute to Rainbow is through making issues and pull requests.

 There is no contribution guidelines *yet*, but hopefully soon there will be.

+## Licensing
+This project is multi-licensed under both GPLv3, as well as a Non-AI usage license.
+Both licenses apply simultaneously.